 IoT technology has great potential for the wastewater treatment industry.
 It can protect and extend the life of water infrastructure, optimize wastewater treatment processes and reduce energy requirements.
 This, in turn, reduces the carbon and overall GHG emissions footprint.

 Join us as we help build a net-zero world!

-The Severn Water Leak Detection (WLD) system has a significant purpose.
+The Severn WLD system has a significant purpose.
 It helps to conserve energy, water and reduce the carbon footprint of water infrastructure, such as wastewater.